The pandemic has highlighted the value of high-quality video streaming, for both work and entertainment.

 VVC, which will enable more efficient 4K broadcast and streaming, is likely to be implemented in devices within the next few years.
 That means the time for patent owners to capture the value in HEVC patents is now.

-The Cipher unique machine learning technology provides the best non-partisan patent data for HEVC SEPs to help both licensors and licensees establish where the value is in HEVC portfolios.
+The LexisNexis Classification unique machine learning technology provides the best non-partisan patent data for HEVC SEPs to help both licensors and licensees establish where the value is in HEVC portfolios.

 This enables IP executives to conduct successful negotiations and reach commercially sensible decisions.

-Our analysis can provide data and charts to bolster your position and tip discussions in your favour, giving you a comprehensive picture of the landscape and promoting transparency.
+Our analysis can provide data and charts to bolster your position and tip discussions in your favor.
+It will give you a comprehensive picture of the landscape and promoting transparency.

-Tailored reports enable you to obtain a realistic picture of your position, and ensure you are well equipped when entering licensing negotiations.
+Tailored reports enable you to obtain a realistic picture of your position.
+It will ensure you are well equipped when entering licensing negotiations.

 With this analysis, taken from non-partisan patent data for HEVC SEPs, you can discover where the value is in HEVC portfolios.